ppvg/node-engine-check/README.md

 1
 ```

-Note: the warning is sent to STDOUT.
+Note: the warning is sent to STDERR.
 If you'd rather not have any output, you
 can set the `silent` option:

 ```javascript